microsoft/playwright-testing-service/README.md

-# Microsoft Playwright Testing private preview
+# Microsoft Playwright Testing preview

 Microsoft Playwright Testing is a fully managed service that uses the cloud to enable you to run Playwright tests with much higher parallelization across different operating system-browser combinations simultaneously.
 This means faster test runs with broader scenario coverage, which helps speed up delivery of features without sacrificing quality.